 - H4.1 The classification of awards is based on the Average Percentage Mark (APM) a calculation derived from the marks achieved in specified modules.
-Classifications are subject to other conditions as detailed below. - H4.2 The APM for the Honours Degree/Degree without Honours/Advanced Diploma is a weighted average which recognises higher level study through the ratio 3:7 for Level 5: Level 6. - H4.3 The APM for all other awards is a weighted average which recognises higher level study through the ratio 1:2:3:4 for Level 4: Level 5: Level 6: Level 7. - H4.4 A minimum APM of X9.5 will be rounded up to the next classification for all awards.
+Classifications are subject to other conditions as detailed below. - H4.2 The APM for the Honours Degree is a weighted average which recognises higher level study through the ratio 3:7 for Level 5: Level 6 or through the ratio 2:8 for Level 5: Level 6.
+See H4.5 below for the application of each ratio.
+The APM for the Degree without Honours/Advanced Diploma is a weighted average which recognizes higher level study through the ratio 3:7 for Level 5: Level 6.
+See H4.6 below. - H4.3 The APM for all other awards is a weighted average which recognises higher level study through the ratio 1:2:3:4 for Level 4: Level 5: Level 6: Level 7. - H4.4 A minimum APM of X9.5 will be rounded up to the next classification for all awards.